 - No Win No Fee supermarket accident claims

 - Why should you choose to claim with Legal Helpline?

 - Speak with us today

 - Useful Links

-Supermarkets have a duty of care to any persons visiting their store and outside premises, to provide a safe environment.
+Supermarkets have a duty of care to any persons visiting their store, whether on inside or outside premises, to provide a safe environment.
 Adequate health and safety policies and procedures should be in place and being followed correctly in all areas of the store to prevent accidents from occurring.
 However, unfortunately accidents do still happen resulting in someone being injured and more often than not, it is due to some kind of negligence.
 Inadequate health and safety policies and procedures, insufficient staff training, and poor maintenance are just a few examples of the type of negligence that could result in an accident.